Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-1/04-normalization.md

 # To Do

-Add a description of TMM method
+Add a description of TMM method<br>
-Ammend table at the bottom with components of mean-of-ratios and TMM methods
+Ammend table at the bottom with components of mean-of-ratios and TMM methods<br>
+Image paths for norm methods - move figures from primary analysis workshop <br>

 # Part 4 - Data normalization in RNA-seq